-You might think of going to the train station to take pot luck queuing for the train tickets.
-That might be OK if you're travelling solo.
-But if you're travelling with one or even more kids, the stress of juggling them and ticket offices can be too much trouble, not to mention the language challenges that entails (major stations in big cities may have an English-speaking window catering to foreign tourists but most stations will not).
+You might think of going to the train station to take potluck queuing for the train tickets.
+That might be OK if you're traveling solo.
+But if you're traveling with one or even more kids, the stress of juggling them and ticket offices can be too much trouble, not to mention the language challenges that entails (major stations in big cities may have an English-speaking window catering to foreign tourists but most stations will not).
 Also, don't count on online booking.
 The official train ticket booking website is only available in Chinese and requires paying online with a Chinese bank card.
-Hopefully there will be an English version in the near future, but before that, I recommend booking via an agent, who can do the legwork for you.
-China Odyssey Tours has a host of tour packages that include train trips, and can tailor an itinerary for you upon your request.
+Hopefully, there will be an English version in the near future, but before that, I recommend booking via an agent, who can do the legwork for you.
+China Odyssey Tours has a host of tour packages that include train trips and can tailor an itinerary for you upon your request.

 Note: tickets usually can be purchased 10-20 days (subject to rules and regulations) prior to departure.

-When you're travelling with kids, it's especially important to choose the best class ticket.
+When you're traveling with kids, it's especially important to choose the best-class ticket.
 In China, most trains have four classes of train tickets: Soft Sleeper, Hard Sleeper, Hard Seat, and Soft Seat.
 Buy Soft Sleep tickets if possible.
-Otherwise buy the Hard Sleep tickets.
+Otherwise, buy the Hard Sleep tickets.

-Unless you really have a very low budget or don't mind rubbing shoulder with the large crowds, I would recommend avoiding Hard Seat.
-As you can imagine, you will squeezes shoulder to shoulder to your seat with others and there is little room to stretch the legs.
-A Soft Seat is a bit better than a Hard Seat, meaning you can have more elbow room and cleaner toilet, but this kind of seat is only available on limited number of trains.
+Unless you really have a very low budget or don't mind rubbing shoulders with the large crowds, I would recommend avoiding Hard Seat.
+As you can imagine, you will squeeze shoulder to shoulder to your seat with others and there is little room to stretch your legs.
+A Soft Seat is a bit better than a Hard Seat, meaning you can have more elbow room and a cleaner toilet, but this kind of seat is only available on a limited number of trains.

 In China, tickets for children are priced according to their height.

-2. Children between 1.2 meters and 1.5 meters (4.9 feet) is required to buy half-priced child ticket and the child will has his or her own seat.
-Even if a kid shares a bunk with parent, 50% of a hard/soft seat fare will also be charged.
-In case the child occupies a bunk alone, a full fare ticket for hard/soft sleeper should be purchased.
+2. Children between 1.2 meters and 1.5 meters (4.9 feet) are required to buy half-priced child tickets and the child will have his or her own seat.
+Even if a kid shares a bunk with a parent, 50% of a hard/soft seat fare will also be charged.
+In case the child occupies a bunk alone, a full-fare ticket for a hard/soft sleeper should be purchased.

-3. Children above 1.5 meters in height have to pay full fare.
+3. Children above 1.5 meters in height have to pay the full fare.

-4. When booking a child ticket, valid identity document such as passport is required.
-If a child does not have an identity document, it's OK to use the identity of the parent.
+4. When booking a child ticket, a valid identity document such as a passport is required.
+If a child does not have an identity document, it's OK to use the identity of the parent

-As always, when traveling with kids, it's much better off bringing your own food and beverages.
-While food and drink are sold on dining cars, it's often expensive, not that good, and with limited selection.
+As always, when traveling with kids, it's much better off to bring your own food and beverages.
+While food and drink are sold in dining cars, it's often expensive, not that good, and with limited selection.
 And the dining car may shut up just when your kids announce that they are starving.